-During their third and fourth years, art history students take 24 hours from a rich variety of art history courses and 35 hours of liberal arts courses.
+During their third and fourth years, art history students take 6 hours of French or German, 24 hours from a rich variety of art history courses, and 35 hours of liberal arts courses.

-During their third and fourth years, general studio students take the remaining introductory studio courses, 27 hours of intermediate or advanced studio courses in at least 3 media, 3 hours of art history electives, and 8 hours of liberal arts electives.
+During their third and fourth years, general studio students take the remaining introductory studio courses, 27 hours of intermediate or advanced studio courses in at least 3 media, 3 hours of art history electives, 6 hours of foreign language, and 10 hours of liberal arts electives.